cs-fullstack-2020-spring/200324-react-routes-cw-bdavis171/README.md

 # 20-03-24 React Routes CW
+#### Great job once again!!
+Cool styling (although I would have liked to see the lst of characters display in a grid) and great work with the challenge!
+#### Score : 5/5
 Set Up
 - Create a new react app called `cw-app`
 - Create a class based component called `AppContainer` with the text `React Routes CW`